Department of Political Science

 The Terry Sanford Award for Excellence is given to the undergraduate student judged to have written the best political science honors thesis.

 Courses in political science often include a research component, and students may engage in directed research under the supervision of a faculty advisor.
 The honors program provides political science majors the opportunity to pursue an independent research project over a two-semester period, culminating in a senior thesis.
-Students may apply for funding and support for research projects to the Office of Undergraduate Research.
-The office also sponsors a research fair at which students present their findings in panels and poster sessions open to the public.

 Graduate School and Career Opportunities

-Students with a major in political science may choose to continue their studies in a number of different professional areas, including law, business administration, public administration, public policy analysis, international relations, and area studies.
+Students with a major in political science may choose to continue their studies in a number of professional areas, including law, business administration, public administration, public policy analysis, international relations, and area studies.
 Students seeking to become professional political scientists should pursue graduate study in a Ph.D. program in political science.

 The following is a brief listing of careers for which a major in political science is valuable preparation: positions with government agencies such as the Foreign Service, with international public organizations such as agencies in the United Nations, or with internationally oriented nongovernmental organizations engaged in development projects, humanitarian relief, or human rights activities; secondary- and university-level teaching of government and politics; law-related professions; educational administration at all levels; federal and state government employment, with its varied administrative, management, and executive opportunities; governmental research in universities, libraries, and public affairs agencies; municipal management and general administration; and corporate positions in environmental protection, statistical analysis, and public affairs.